Druidry (modern): Definition

 Following terms devised by the Druid Philip Carr-Gomm, a distinction has been drawn between "cultural" Druids, who adopt the term as part of their Welsh and Cornish cultural activities, and "esoteric" Druids who pursue the movement as a religion.
 The scholar of religion Marion Bowman suggested "believing" as an alternative term to "esoteric".
 There are also individuals who cross these two categories, involving themselves in cultural Druidic events while also holding to modern Pagan beliefs.
 Some cultural Druids nevertheless go to efforts to disassociate themselves from their esoteric and Pagan counterpart; the Cornish Gorsedd, for example, has publicly disassociated any links to Paganism.

 Some Druids identify as Pagan, others as Christian.
 Some practitioners merge Pagan and Christian elements in their own personal practice, in at least one case identifying as a "Christodruid".
 Other practitioners adopt additional elements; for instance there are self-described "Zen Druids" and "Hasidic Druids".
-The Berengia Order of Druids drew upon elements from science fiction television shows like Star Trek and Babylon 5.
+The Berengaria Order of Druids drew upon elements from science fiction television shows like Star Trek and Babylon 5.

 The earliest modern Druids aligned themselves with Christianity.
 The writer William Stukeley regarded the Iron Age druids as monotheist proto-Christians who worshipped the Christian god.
 In a similar vein, some modern Druids believe that ancient Druidic wisdom was preserved through a distinct Celtic Christianity.
 Over the course of the twentieth century, and particularly since the early 1960s, Druidry increasingly came to be associated with the modern pagan movement.